 Adoption of the current Nauru flag

-The current flag of Nauru was adopted in 1968 upon independence of the country and was chosen via a competition on the island.
+The current flag was adopted in 1968 upon independence of the country and was chosen via a competition on the island.

 The gold horizontal line represents the equator, with the blue repenting the Pacific ocean.
 The star beneath the equator represents the geographic location of Nauru, with the 12 pointed star representing the original 12 tribes of Nauru.
 Three of these tribes are now extinct.